Gluon distributions and mass decompositions of the pion and kaon: Mass structures of the pion and kaon

-Now, we attempt to discuss certain contributions to the $Q^2$ dependence in hadron mass decomposition.
-Firstly, we emphasize that the trace anomaly is scale-invariant, as determined by the symmetry of the QCD energy-momentum tensor.
-In other words, the trace anomaly contribution related only to the parameter $b$ is scale-invariant and is associated with the hadron's scalar charge \cite{Ji:1995sv}.
-Secondly, the quark masses $M_{m}$ depends on the anomalous dimension $\gamma_m$ and $\gamma_m$ has a $Q^2$ dependence.
-Thirdly, the $Q^2$ evolution behavior of the $M_{q}$ depends on the quark parton distribution number $a(Q^2)$, and traditional QCD DGLAP evolution tells us that $a(Q^2)$ decreases as $Q^2$ increases.
-This is one of the reasons why the quark energy $M_q$ is negatively correlated with $Q^2$.
-Fourthly, the gluon energy contribution $M_g$ increases with increase of $Q^2$, and is determined by the DGLAP evolution equation with nonlinear corrections, in which high-energy quarks radiate gluons, resulting in a decrease in quark kinetic energy and an increase in gluon kinetic energy, as shown in Fig. \ref{pion_kaon_mom_vs_Q2}.
-In this whole description of the hadron mass decomposition, the anomalous dimension $\gamma_m$ only affects the terms related to quarks, as the mass anomalous dimension does not affect the massless gluons.
+The $Q^2$-dependences of different mass origins in the pion or kaon mass decomposition are discussed.
+Firstly, we emphasize that the trace anomaly is scale-invariant, which is governed by the symmetry of QCD energy-momentum tensor.
+In other words, the trace anomaly parameter $b$ is scale-invariant and it is associated with the hadron's scalar charge \cite{Ji:1995sv}.
+Secondly, the quark mass term $M_{m}$ depends on the anomalous dimension $\gamma_m$ and this gives the $Q^2$-dependence of $M_{m}$.
+Thirdly, the $Q^2$-dependence of the quark energy term $M_{q}$ depends on the momentum fraction carried by all quarks $a(Q^2)$, and the traditional DGLAP evolution tells us that $a(Q^2)$ decreases as $Q^2$ increases.
+This is the main reason why the quark energy term $M_q$ is negatively correlated with the $Q^2$ scale.
+Fourthly, the gluon energy term $M_g$ increases with increasing $Q^2$, and it is also governed by the DGLAP evolution equation.
+With the increasing $Q^2$, the parton splitting processes radiate more and more gluons, resulting in a decrease of quark kinetic energy, and an increase of gluon kinetic energy, which is in Fig. \ref{pion_kaon_mom_vs_Q2}.
+In whole description of the hadron mass decomposition, the anomalous dimension $\gamma_m$ only affects the terms related to quarks, as the gluon is massless.
+The gluon contributions to the hadron mass only depends on the trace anomaly and the momentum fraction carried by the gluons.